This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 “The general health situation is not a cause of concern,” the statement added.

+The eighth case confirmed in the United States is a student at University of Massachusetts Boston, public health officials in Massachusetts said during a call with reporters on Saturday.
+The man had recently returned from Wuhan, China, the epicenter of the coronavirus outbreak.

-The United States has confirmed six coronavirus cases, including one in Washington state, two in California, one in Arizona, and two in Illinois.
+The other cases include one in Washington state, two in California, one in Arizona and two in Illinois.

 The State Department is telling US citizens not to travel to China amid the outbreak.
 In an advisory posted on the State Department website Friday, the agency elevated its travel warning to “Do Not Travel” and warned of possible “travel restrictions to be put into effect with little or no advance notice.”